NORWAY 2 WEEK ITINERARY

 Skudeneshavn is situated on the island of Karmøy, in the heartland of Viking territory.
 Gamle Skudeneshavn or Old Town Skudenshavn has streets of exquisite white-washed homes and has that welcoming old village charm.

-There is so much to see and do around Skudeneshavn, such as: visiting the World War II bunkers and forts, indulging in waffles at Majorstuen Kafe, finding the famous Moonstone in the park and walking through the beautiful old town by the harbour.
-These are just some of the many interesting and varied attractions in and around Skudeneshavn.
+There is so much to see and do around Skudeneshavn, such as: visiting the World War II bunkers and forts, indulging in waffles and coffee in the smalest cafe in the world, finding the famous Moonstone in Skudeneshavn park and walking through the beautiful old town by the harbour.

 The notable ‘Half House’ in Skudeneshavn

 When driving north from Skudenshavn, take the western coastal route and enjoy the beautiful white beaches of Sandvesanden and Åkra.
-That’s not all though, there’s so, so much to see in and around Skudeneshavn and the island of Karmøy.
+That’s not all though, there’s so, so much to see in and around Skudeneshavn.

 No trip to Norway is complete without a visit to the Viking settlement in Avaldsnes.
 The reconstructed buildings were built using the original techniques from centuries ago.